 This testing confirms AS5637.1:2015 that the change to more rigorous fire testing is needed as the Cone Calorimeter test AS/ NZS 3837 cannot predict full room fire testing when there are gaps or openings in timber products.

 Also, the full room burn test ISO 9705 does show correlation between increased surface area and propagation of flame in a room.

 While there is more testing to be done by both SUPAWOOD and other timber panel system manufacturers, at this stage we can confirm the effect of large joints or openings in timber lining systems do reduce their fire resisting properties.

-Until fire tests or overall product assessments have been produced for all or most combinations of surface area, substrate thickness and finish, it will be necessary to obtain fire engineering assessments on specific projects as these are specified.
-SUPAWOOD is happy to obtain these on behalf of specifiers.
+As it is physically not possible to do a full room fire test on all possible combinations of surface area, substrate thickness and finish, it will be necessary to obtain fire engineering assessments on specific projects as these are specified.

 Disclaimer: All the information on this website - www.supawood.com.au - is published in good faith and for general information purpose only.
 Supawood does not make any warranties about the completeness, reliability, and accuracy of this information.
 Any action you take upon the information you find on this website (Supawood), is strictly at your own risk.
 Supawood will not be liable for any losses and/or damages in connection with the use of our website.

 From our website, you can visit other websites by following hyperlinks to such external sites.
 While we strive to provide only quality links to useful and ethical websites, we have no control over the content and nature of these sites.
 These links to other websites do not imply a recommendation for all the content found on these sites.
 Site owners and content may change without notice and may occur before we have the opportunity to remove a link that may have failed.

 Consent: By using our website, you hereby consent to our disclaimer and agree to its terms.